mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_2.md

 #### schema flexibility
 - *schema-on-write* (relational): structure of data is explicit and database ensures all data conforms to it
 - *schema-on-read* (document): structure of data is implicit and only interpreted when data is read
-- NOTE: `ALTER TABLE` typically fast except for MySQL, where the entire table is copied
+> NOTE: `ALTER TABLE` typically fast except for MySQL, where the entire table is copied

 #### data locality
 - if joins aren't required for your document, then there is a performance advantage to all data in a single document (called *storage locality*)
 - some relational databases group related data together to achieve storage locality
   - Google's Spanner (allows schema to declare table's rows interleaved (nested) with a parents)
   - Oracle through *multi-table index cluster tables*
   - Bigtable (Cassandra and HBase) through *column-family*

 #### convergence
 - many relational databases support JSON (PostGreSQL 9.3+, MySQL 5.7+)
 - many relational databases support XML (other than MySQL)

 ### Query Languages
 #### SQL
 - SQL is a *declarative* language which follows the structure of relational algebra closely
-- other declarative languages are XSL or CSS
+- other declarative languages examples: XSL, CSS
 - *imperative* languages tell the computer to perform operations in order (most programming languages)
 - declarative languages lend themselves to parallel execution -
 #### MapReduce Querying
 - programming model for processing large amounts of data across multiple machines created by Google
 - you specify two functions -- `map` (aka `collect`), and a `reduce` (aka `fold` or `inject`).
 Below is MapReduce implemented in MongoDB:
+- MongoDB allows you to embed javascript in a MapReduce query:
 ```javascript
 db.observations.mapReduce(
   function map() {